Washington State Route 906

 State Route 906 (SR 906) is a 2.65 mi state highway in the U.S. state of Washington, serving Snoqualmie Pass and its associated ski areas in King and Kittitas counties.
 The highway travels southeast between two interchanges with Interstate 90 (I-90) in Snoqualmie Pass and Hyak.
 SR 906 was formed out of segments of the former Sunset Highway that were bypassed by the construction of the controlled-access Interstate Highway over the pass.
-Between 360 and 2,100 vehicles use the road on an average day in 2012.
+Between 360 and 2,100 vehicles used the road on an average day in 2012.

 Route description

 SR 906 begins at a half-diamond interchange with I-90, exit 52, in Snoqualmie Pass, King County.
 North of I-90, Summit Road provides access to the Alpental ski area.
 Only the first 3/10 mi of the highway is in King County, with the remainder of the highway in Kittitas County.
 After crossing the county line, SR 906 is bounded by Summit West on the west side of the highway and the Snoqualmie Pass Traveler's Rest rest area on the east side.
 Access to the Pacific Crest Trail is provided from the one of Summit West's parking lots.
 Just south of the rest area is an intersection with Yellowstone Road, which links back to I-90 at a full diamond interchange.
 Yellowstone Road was once a part of the Yellowstone Trail, a cross-country auto-trail.

 Summit Central borders the west side of the highway with parking lots for the ski area on the east side of the highway, as the two-lane 35 mph speed limited road enters the unincorporated community of Hyak and continues southeastward.
 The highway comes to a four-way intersection, and SR 906 turns to the north to meet I-90 at exit 54.
 SR 906 Spur, a 0.43 mi spur route continues east through the intersection to serve the Washington State Department of Transportation (WSDOT) maintenance facility.
 Summit East is served by the roadway that continues south from the four-way intersection.
 A hybrid half-diamond interchange/partial cloverleaf serves as the eastern terminus of SR 906 as it reconnects to I-90.
 The roadway continues north past the interchange as Lake Mardee Road, named after the nearby lake of the same name.

 Every year, WSDOT conducts a series of surveys on its highways in the state to measure traffic volume.
-This is expressed in terms of average annual daily traffic (AADT), which is a measure of traffic volume for any average day of the year.
+This is expressed in terms of annual average daily traffic (AADT), which is a measure of traffic volume for any average day of the year.
 In 2012, WSDOT calculated that, on average, 360 vehicles used the highway near its eastern terminus, and as many as 2,100 vehicles used the highway just west of Yellowstone Road.
-Truck traffic was not reported between 2009-2012, and traffic counts have remained steady over the same period.
+Truck traffic was not reported between 2009 and 2012, and traffic counts have remained steady over the same period.